There are a number of symptoms, that can point to your Crankshaft Position Sensor (CKP) failing.

 Voltmeter Or Multimeter Testing Crankshaft Position Sensor (CKP):

 - Of course, not everyone has access to a scan tool (although they can sometimes be rented from parts stores).
-A multimeter or voltmeter is a more common tool and a very useful one; for diagnosing many electronic components.
+A multimeter or voltmeter, is a more common tool.
+And, a very useful one, for diagnosing many electronic components.
 A multimeter or voltmeter can measure voltage, current, and resistance.
-You can remove the sensor, and then test the resistance.
+You can remove the Crankshaft Position Sensor (CKP), and then test the resistance.

 - You will need an assistant to do this.
 Be very careful around moving parts as you do this.
 Probe the wiring connectors and measure the output voltage in AC millivolts.
-Typically, this reading is around 200 millivolts, but, this can vary from vehicle to vehicle.
-Check the manufacturer’s specifications.
+Typically, this reading is around 200 millivolts.
+But, this can vary, from vehicle to vehicle.
+So, always check the manufacturer’s specifications.
 If there is no output voltage, then, obviously, your sensor is not working.

 - Also, make sure to check the trigger wheel.
 The wheel, located on the crankshaft or damper, may have missing or damaged teeth.
-Any of these parts or components may trigger a (CKP) sensor or circuit trouble code.
-These tests will help you pinpoint the source of your problem.
-They may help prevent you from making a repair you don’t have to.
-If the testing has indeed confirmed that your sensor has failed.
+So, any of these parts, may trigger a (CKP) sensor or circuit trouble code.
+These tests will help you determine, the source of your problem.
+They may help prevent you from making a repair, you don’t have to.
+If the testing has indeed confirmed, that your sensor has failed.

 Why Do I No longer Have A Distributor ?

-So, if you have a sensor (CKP) failure; your car engine cannot function efficiently and will eventually fail completely.
-A failing engine is not only costly to repair but dangerous.
-So, it is in your best interest, to recognize these symptoms quickly to get the problem repaired.
+So, if you have a Crankshaft Position Sensor (CKP) failure, your engine cannot function efficiently and will eventually fail.
+A failing engine, is not only costly to repair, but dangerous.
+So, it is in your best interest, to recognize these symptoms quickly, and get them fixed.